connect-our-kids/mobile-app/README.md

     > People Search is a tool for discovering contact and relationship information from a population of over 3 billion people.
     > This tool is made available by Connect Our Kids to help social workers discover extended family members for foster kids.

+### Organization

+As projects grow and become more complex, the need for good organization and planning also grows.
+Bad and inconsistent organization make it harder to understand _what_ code does and _where_ it does it.

 ### Configuration